Medical/Professional Relations

 How do these processes work?

-As part of the disability application process, claimants have the option to sign the SSA-827 using click-and-sign (adult internet claims only), or using our attestation process (adult and some child telephone and in person claims).
+As part of the disability application process, claimants have the option to sign the SSA-827 using click-and-sign or using our attestation process.
 In both the click-and-sign and attestation processes, once the form is signed, it is transmitted and saved directly to Social Security's systems.
 This transmission eliminates the need for applicants to print, sign, and mail (or deliver) a paper copy of the form to a Social Security office.
 Our application process includes steps to verify the identity of the signer, and we continue to protect the information and records we receive.
 When filing online, applicants can print a copy of the signed SSA-827 for their records.
 For those filing by telephone or in a Social Security office, we will provide a copy of the signed SSA-827.

 What are the benefits of these processes?